AMWA-TV/is-device-configuration/docs/API requests.md

 The PUT verb MUST be used for setting a bulk properties data set.

-The URL MUST target a specific role path by locating the object using its role path as per the following format `baseUrl/rolePaths/{rolePath}/bulkProperties`.
+The URL MUST target a specific object using its role path as per the following format `baseUrl/rolePaths/{rolePath}/bulkProperties`.

 The body of the request MUST include an object which includes an `arguments` object with `dataSet`, `recurse` and `restoreMode` sub elements as per the [bulkProperties-set-request](https://specs.amwa.tv/is-14/branches/v1.0-dev/APIs/schemas/bulkProperties-set-request.json) schema.